 Our organizational documents do not contain any limitation on the amount of indebtedness we may incur.
-We expect to enter into our new revolving credit facility upon completion of this offering.
+We have entered into the initial portfolio financing and we expect to enter into our new revolving credit facility upon completion of this offering and incur debt in the future.
 A high ratio of debt-to-earnings or other metrics could be viewed negatively by investors.
 In addition, our degree of leverage could affect our ability to obtain additional financing for working capital, acquisitions, distributions or other general corporate purposes.
 Our degree of leverage could also make us more vulnerable to a downturn in business or the economy generally.
 If we become highly leveraged in the future, the resulting increase in debt service requirements could cause us to default on our obligations.